lankymark/tribepad-api/readme.md

     ``phpunit --configuration ../../phpunit.xml``

 10. Download Postman / Fiddler 4 / any other API development environment.
-Use this to replicate the API POST to the ``/api/references`` route using a json structure like the following
+Use this to replicate the API POST to the ``/api/references`` route using a json structure below (this particular json will populate the record for the tests) the following

-     Note: POST request must be sent with the content type of ``application/json`` and follow the rules set out in the pdf.
-This API also a maximum length of JSON of a 1000 and uses IP whitelisting for added security.
-However, for testing purposes this can be commented out in ``App/Http/Requests/ReferencesAPIRequest.php``

     {
-        "reference": 1,
+        "reference": 10,
-        "email": "test@yopmail.com",
+        "email": "test@test.com",
         "providers": {
             "mind-x": {
                 "status": "passed",